MohamedMedhatGhareeb/Object-Tracing_Robot-Grabbing/README.md

 _This application of image processing concepts can be implemented in production lines with assistance of a robot arm to improve its efficiency._

-~~in our demo we used a Small Robot Arm for now, when the we finish the  Project we will update the repository :) ~~
+~~in our demo we used a Small Robot Arm for now, when we finish the  Project we will update the repository :) ~~

 **The code works as follows:**